 You may also be able to claim redundancy, provided you have registered on the PAYE scheme, and any redundancy money can then be used towards liquidation costs.

-Doing this means you can essentially liquidate your limited company for free without having to worry about money coming out of your bank account.
+Doing this means you can liquidate your limited company for free without worrying about money coming out of your bank account.

 If you do not have enough assets to sell, or redundancy money, to pay for the fees, then company liquidation in this way will not be possible.

-How do I Liquidate My LTD Company When there Are No Assets or Funds?
+How To Liquidate A Company When there Are No Assets or Funds?

 There are two factors to consider when liquidating your company, both of which depend on whether or not you have debts to pay: